 Portrait

 Joined Carpenter Technology’s board in 2001

-Previously, he held positions on the boards of Lenovo, E-Ink, E2open, where he was a co-founder, QDVision, KLX Aerospace, KLXE Energy, and Vonage Holdings Corp.
-Mr. Ward earned a BS degree in mechanical engineering from California Polytechnic State University at San Luis Obispo.
+Previously, he held positions on the boards of Lenovo, E-Ink, E2open, where he was a co-founder, QDVision, KLX Aerospace, KLXE Energy, Molekule, and Vonage Holdings.
+Mr. Ward earned a BS degree in Mechanical Engineering from California Polytechnic State University at San Luis Obispo.

+Portrait